Vice President of the BC Nurses' Union, Adriane Gear addresses the critical nursing shortage on CTV Morning Live.

 Canada's summer of heat waves continues this weekend, with warnings issued in four provinces.
 CTVNews.ca looks at some of the heat records broken already this year in Canada.

 Air Canada denied a customer complaint and instructed employees to classify flight cancellations caused by staff shortages as a "safety" problem, which would exclude travellers from compensation under federal regulations.
 That policy remains in place.

-Multiple people were taken to hospital with serious injuries after a violent incident that drew a massive police presence to downtown Vancouver's main entertainment district Saturday night.
+Five people, including a suspect, were taken to hospital with serious injuries after a violent incident that drew a massive police presence to downtown Vancouver's main entertainment district Saturday night.